-Direct care staff at YDCs are trained to create and maintain a therapeutic environment in the centers and to provide therapeutic interactions designed to promote youth's development and demonstration of pro-social skills and behavior.
-Staff are trained in a model of care based on research-supported principles that address risk factors for antisocial and delinquent behavior.
+Direct care staff at YDCs are trained to create and maintain a therapeutic environment in the centers and to provide therapeutic interactions designed to promote youth's development and demonstration of prosocial skills and behavior.
+Staff are trained in a systematic approach to care and treatment based on research-supported principles that address both criminogenic risk factors and protective factors that will further support desistance from criminal behavior.
 Training support and monitoring of the fidelity of implementation were provided by a central office-based psychologist who also identified and coordinated internal and external resources in an ongoing effort to enhance staff effectiveness as agents of change.

-The Model of Care (MOC) followed in all YDCs is based on principles of effective programming drawn from the research literature on "what works" with juvenile offenders.
-Under the MOC program, frontline staff teach youth pro-social skills (drawn from a curriculum of 51 life skills) throughout the day using highly structured role plays.
+The Model of Care (MOC), which was utilized in three of the four YDCs, is based on principles of effective programming drawn from the research literature on "what works" with juvenile offenders.
+Under the MOC program, front-line staff teach youth pro-social skills (drawn from a curriculum of 51 life skills) throughout the day using highly structured role plays.
 Under this system, youth rehearse interpersonal and self-management skills on a one-on-one basis up to 30 times per day with staff members across disciplines and settings at the facility.
-At our largest YDC (Cabarrus), two 8-bed units offered a variant of this programming approach using the Power of Change (POC) model, which trains youth to acquire pro-social skills through psychoeducational skill-building groups and interactive journaling, rather than through one-on-one rehearsal.
-Both programming approaches, MOC and POC, used a motivation system based on reinforcement of positive behavior, consequences for misbehavior, and an identical system of stages through which juveniles were promoted as a means of marking progress.
+At our largest YDC (Cabarrus), two 8-bed units offered a variant of this programming approach which trains youth to acquire prosocial skills through psychoeducational skill-building groups and interactive journaling, rather than through one-on-one rehearsal.
+Both programming approaches used a motivation system based on reinforcement of positive behavior and consequences for misbehavior.
 All YDCs offered psychoeducational group programming addressing psychosocial factors known to increase risk for continued involvement in criminal activity.

 The implementation of the Juvenile Justice Reinvestment Act in December of 2019 created a need for the development of a core YDC therapeutic approach to specifically address the unique needs of the older adolescent and emerging adult population (17-21 years old).
-This resulted in the creation of RISE-
+This resulted in the creation of RISE- UP (Repair Harm, Imagine Change, Strengthen Communities, Enable Healing, Understand Others, Promote Accountability).
+RISE-UP was designed to utilize Motivational Interviewing, Restorative Justice, and

-UP (Repair Harm, Imagine Change, Strengthen Communities, Enable Healing, Understand Others, Promote Accountability).
-RISE-UP was designed to utilize Motivational Interviewing, Restorative Justice, and Financial Literacy to specifically target psychosocial maturity (i.e. responsibility, emotion regulation, and perspective taking) which is known to reduce recidivism and improve the overall functioning of the older adolescent/emerging adult population.
+Financial Literacy to specifically target psychosocial maturity (i.e. responsibility, emotion regulation, and perspective taking) which is known to reduce recidivism and improve the overall functioning of the older adolescent/emerging adult population.
 Central to RISE-UP is the emphasis on a restorative justice approach to address three main goals: accountability, competency development and community safety.
 Restorative justice recognizes that crime harms people, relationships, and communities and holds those causing harm accountable to make things right.
 In RISE-UP, youth demonstrate progress by acknowledging that behavior affects others, recognizing that behavior results from choices, understanding how actions impact others, taking steps to repair harm, and making changes to avoid harmful behavior in the future.
+The two main restorative justice tools that are used in RISE-UP are the victim-offender dialogue and the circle process.
 In addition, the emphasis on financial literacy offers youth opportunities to learn realistic employment and money management skills.
-Due to the restrictions of the pandemic, training for staff and youth was delayed until late May of 2020 and RISE-UP is anticipated to be implemented in October of 2020.
+Edgecombe YDC was determined to be the site of the pilot for RISE-UP and, due to the restrictions of the pandemic, full implementation was delayed until mid-September of 2020.